 - Do you know the geographic location of every asset?

 - What percentage of assets have security controls installed?

-If you can’t answer these questions quickly, or your answers are not ones you would be comfortable sharing with an external audit team or an opposing attorney, then think about whether CCPA and the thicket of other laws can be a positive catalyst to finally get your arms around more effective and efficient ITAM.
+If you can’t answer these questions quickly, or your answers are not ones you would be comfortable sharing with an external audit team or an opposing attorney, then think about whether CCPA and the thicket of other laws can be a positive catalyst to finally get your arms around more effective and efficient management of your IT portfolio.
 There is a vast host of regulators and attorney’s looking for the slightest excuse to extract millions in fines from your company.
-A fully integrated ITAM can help mitigate or eliminate this risk, at a price point that is substantially below the potential fines.
+An ETO can help mitigate or eliminate this risk, at a price point that is substantially below the potential fines.
 The growing legal and financial risk makes this the right thing to do.